TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + (Prepared) Disorienting Blow
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage and precision.
-	+ Choose a target.
-	+ Next time this target moves into or out of range, apply (1 + POW/4) turns of disorientation to it.
+	+ Attack the next foe who moves into or out of melee range, applying (1 + POW/4) rounds of disorientation.